danWatkinson/snapp-vtt/docs/adr/0002-tech-stack-and-testing.md

 - **Backend services**
   - Implement backend HTTP services as **RESTful APIs**.
   - Each domain service is responsible for its own persistence and data store.
+  - The external HTTP contracts for each service MUST be documented in OpenAPI (or a compatible) format under `docs/api/` and kept in sync with the implementations.

 - **Testing**
   - Use a modern JavaScript/TypeScript test runner (e.g. Vitest or similar) to support: